New Timekeeping System

 The Fast Track program is a way for students to complete an Associate of Arts degree in general studies in as little as 18 months.
 This program primarily targets non-traditional students (working adults, single parents, returning students and any other student who cannot attend traditional courses).

-While the Fast Track program is intensive and rigorous, it is manageable for all individuals who are highly motivated and self-disciplined.
-Students may take elect to take individual courses or complete an entire degree program in this alternative format.
+While the Fast Track program is intensive and rigorous, it's manageable for all individuals who are highly motivated and self-disciplined.
+Students may elect to take individual courses or complete an entire degree program in this alternative format.
 Efforts are being made to ensure that student services are provided for individuals enrolled in these courses / this program.

 Will the courses be open to anyone or limited to people in the Fast Track program?

-The courses will be open to anyone who would like to take advantage of 8-week courses.
-However, the current focus of our encouragement to register in these courses is on our target population.
-Through this endeavor, we expect to attract new students.
+The courses will be open to anyone who would like to take advantage of eight-week courses.
+However, the current focus is on LCCC's target population.
+Through this endeavor, LCCC expects to attract new students.

 Will the students in the program move through the classes together as a cohort?